nioc/web-music-player/API.md

 ````
 The API returns:
 - 204 if the track is successfully removed from user's playlist,
-- 400 if a mandatory parameter is missing (user identifier, sequence of the track),
+- 400 if a mandatory parameter is missing (user identifier `userId`, sequence of the track `sequence`),
+- 401 if authorization token is missing or invalid,
+- 403 if the requester is not the playlist owner,
 - 404 if the track was not in the user's playlist.

 #### Reorder a track into a user's playlist